akinremisa/rfsed/README.md

 Receiver functions streams in the **rfsed** are handled by the `RFStream` class of the [rf](https://github.com/trichter/rf) open software, and it inherits a lot of useful methods from the Obspy class `Stream`.
 It is supported via the obspyh5 package.
-For more information on class "RFStream", see documentation on [rf](https://rf.readthedocs.io/en/latest/).
+For more information on class `RFStream`, see documentation on [rf](https://rf.readthedocs.io/en/latest/).
 In the **rfsed** modules to extract earthquake data from local seismic records, read and write support for necessary metadata is provided for SAC, SeismicHanlder and HDF5 formats based on